Ethansmit/coding-prac/README.md

 # coding-prac
-Repository of coding challenges and questions
+Repository of coding challenges and questions for technical interview practice.